uwsampa/giraph-docker/README.md

 Here's how to build a simple example.
 We'll use a quick-and-dirty method to build a jar file containing all necessary Giraph code along with our code by copying the Giraph examples jar with dependences and adding our code to that.

 First we'll create a workspace using the directory you mapped inside the container.
-Create a working directory outside the container in your home directory (which we mapped inside the container), along with a package directory for your code:
+On your system (outside of Docker), create a working directory outside the container in your home directory (which we mapped inside the container), along with a package directory for your code:
 ```
 mkdir $HOME/giraph-work
 mkdir $HOME/giraph-work/mypackage
 ```

 Our example will be a simple computation that just updates weights on vertices and passes the graph through unmodified.
-Put the following example code in ```$HOME/giraph-work/mypackage/DummyComputation.java```:
+Put the following example code in ```$HOME/giraph-work/mypackage/DummyComputation.java``` on your system (outside of Docker):
 ```java
 package mypackage;